Resilient-Labs/complex-nasa-bootcamp2018c-week07/README.md

 How It's Made:
 Tech used: HTML, CSS, es6 JS

 I had to think critically about how I wanted to structure my first complex api request so for the sake of simplicity I did not make it OOP.
-I wanted to see if I could first make the Api seperate in their on functions but then opted to nest them in each other.
+I wanted to see if I could first get the apis to work together so I opted to nest them in each other.

 Optimizations (in the future):
 -Make project OOP